Plawro/Plawro/README.md

 - 🌱 I’m currently learning coding ig
 - 💞️ I’m looking to collaborate on massive destruction
 - 📫 How to reach me - you need a long arm
-- (Kind of) experienced in working with Unity, web making
+- (Kind of) experienced in working with Unity, web making, VS forms apps, CMD scripting, AI image making
 - simplifying projects
 - I like scary stuff m8